-My fiance, Tim, came up with this awesome project that costs next to nothing if you already have the equipment.
+This awesome project costs next to nothing if you already have the equipment.
 And if you don’t, the tools come in handy for a lot of other things and will eventually pay for themselves.
-He created a stamp that we can use to make wax seals on envelopes and other paper, with a custom bee design.
-We used it for a few hand-delivered invitations, and the possibilities for other uses are endless– thank-you notes, place cards, and shower favor tags are just a few things I’ve thought about.
+We created a stamp that we can use to make wax seals on envelopes and other paper, with a custom bee design.
+We used it for a few hand-delivered invitations, and the possibilities for other uses are endless!
+Placing Wax Seals on thank-you notes, place cards, and shower favor tags are just a few creative ideas we’ve thought about.

-- A Dremel rotary tool (this can be the expensive part if you don’t already own one– they range from $25 to over $100).
+This can be the expensive part if you don’t already own one– they range from $25 to over $100.

-- A medium-sized metal bolt (costs about 50 cents at any hardware store)
+Costs about 50 cents at any hardware store

 - Various Dremel bits, for carving the design.

 - Clay or other mold-able material

-- Wax for sealing (we just used leftover candle wax)
+- Wax for sealing

-5) Once you are happy with how your design looks in clay, it’s time to practice with wax.
+Once you are happy with how your design looks in clay, it’s time to practice with wax.
 Beeswax would work best, but we used the leftover candle wax we had on hand.
 Gently melt the wax over your envelope or paper using a lighter.
 Once the wax has set slightly, gently press the seal into it, and remove.
 It takes a little practice to learn how long to let the wax cool before applying the seal, so practice away before applying your stamp to invitations or thank-yous!

-Overall, Tim said this project took a few hours to complete, but you can work on it for a few minutes and come back to it later, so it doesn’t require a single large block of time.
-It also does not take up much space–you just need a small work surface.
+Overall, this project took a few hours to complete.
+However, you can work on it for a few minutes and come back to it later, so it doesn’t require a single large block of time.
+It also does not take up much space.
+You’ll really just need a small work surface.